gumaerc-testorg/2.086-spring-2013/content/pages/readings.md

 title: Readings
 uid: 13eadd1c-7d4a-4106-4930-ec5343af938b
 ---
 All readings are from the textbook: Masayuki Yano, et al. *Math, Numerics, and Programming (for Mechanical Engineers)*.
 V2.1, August 2013.
-Files for each available unit are provided in the following table, courtesy of the authors.
-[The entire textbook is available for download as a single file.](#textbook)
+Files for each available unit are provided in the following table, courtesy of the authors. {{% resource_link "30d4d20d-b07c-42b2-b561-edba5030bf9c" "The entire textbook is available for download as a single file" %}}.

 Students should read all of the assignments for the unit before proceeding to the associated {{% resource_link "ad2666c1-b7aa-741d-9a13-6cbbc1fc4ec3" "Problem Sets" %}} and the {{% resource_link "15f1f215-a664-d130-07cb-ee14386c89fd" "MATLAB® Tutorials" %}}.
 In general, students should skip the advanced material in the textbook.
 This advanced material is indicated either by blue shading or by blue "Advanced Material" bookends.